aaronpowell/JavaScript-Quiz/src/documents/blog/q14-the-interval-dance.html.md

 How would you change the code to negate the problem?

-Post your JavaScript as a comment.
+<span style="text-decoration: line-through;">Post your JavaScript as a comment.
 Comments will be held in the moderation queue until the answer is posted.
-Full answer and explanation will be appended to this post around 72 - 96 hours after the question is posted.
+Full answer and explanation will be appended to this post around 72 - 96 hours after the question is posted.</span>

-If you don't want your answer public, please post a comment like 'playing at home' so I can at least guage how many people are participating and whether the questions are useful.
+<span style="text-decoration: line-through;">If you don't want your answer public, please post a comment like 'playing at home' so I can at least guage how many people are participating and whether the questions are useful.</span>

 Good Luck :).